MicrosoftDocs/sql-docs/docs/connect/odbc/dsn-connection-string-attribute.md

 ---
-title: "DSN and Connection String Keywords and Attributes | Microsoft Docs" ms.custom: "" ms.date: "01/24/2018"
+title: "DSN and Connection String Keywords and Attributes Used in the ODBC Driver for SQL Server| Microsoft Docs" ms.custom: "" ms.date: "01/24/2018" ms.prod: "sql-non-specified"
-ms.prod: "sql-non-specified"